 After having the above-mentioned parameters ready one can proceed to locate the loops over the rack.
 Follow the below-mentioned steps as a preliminary guideline:

-- a.
-Select an elevation of pipe rack and check what are the lines running over that rack.
+a.
+Select an elevation of the pipe rack and check what the lines running over that rack.

-- b.
+b.
 Select the line with maximum temperature first.
-Check the allowed maximum movement outside loop (say 75mm) and place the first anchor at a distance which will be nearer to the allowed thermal movement (75mm) as mentioned above.
+Check the allowed maximum movement outside loop (say 75 mm) and place the first anchor at a distance that will be nearer to the allowed thermal movement (75 mm) as mentioned above.

-- c.
-Now as one anchor is fixed one can easily calculate the thermal displacement at design temperature towards other end/turn.
-If the displacement is within allowed displacement (75mm) then an expansion loop is not required.
+c.
+Now as one anchor is fixed one can easily calculate the thermal displacement at design temperature towards the other end/turn.
+If the displacement is within the allowed displacement (75mm) then an expansion loop is not required.
 But if the calculated displacement is more (>75mm) then the expansion loop is required.
-From this displacement, you can decide how many expansion loops are required for the straight run allowing a maximum of 250-300mm displacement inside the loop.
+From this displacement, you can decide how many expansion loops are required for the straight run allowing a maximum of 250-30 0mm displacement inside the loop.
 (Care should be taken for expansion leg requirement as sometimes allowing 300 mm displacement may cause expansion failure or huge anchor load.
-In that case, increase no of expansion loops.)
+In that case, increase the number of expansion loops.)

-- d.
-It is better to place lines with the high temperatures outside of the rack so that longer loop length can be achieved on the other side.
+d.
+It is better to place lines with high temperatures outside of the rack so that a longer loop length can be achieved on the other side.

 - h.
 After deciding the loops check the loop length requirements from Pipe-Data-Pro, Caesar modeling (most optimized approach), Nomograph, Manual calculation, etc.